xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 The FTCS scheme is an _explicit_ scheme whereas Crank-Nicolson is an _implicit_ scheme.
-We demonstrated some of the attributes of these methods such as relative implementation complexity, memory usage, flop counts and stability.
-There are numerous other attributes of numerical algorithms which will be introduced and discussed in later lessons.
+We demonstrated some of the attributes of these methods such as relative implementation complexity, memory usage, flop counts, and stability.
+Numerous other attributes of numerical algorithms will be introduced and discussed in later lessons.

-We have explained some of the draw-backs in developing custom solutions as well as some of the advantages in using community adopted numerical packages for application development.
-In particular, what if we want to plan the development of our application so we can easily enhance it, later, to support more complex situations such as...
+We have explained some of the drawbacks of developing custom solutions as well as some of the advantages of using community adopted numerical packages for application development.

-  * More than just one spatial dimension
-  * Coordinate systems other than just cartesian
-  * Heat _sources_
-  * More complex materials
-    * A laminated material where each laminant has a different thermal diffusivity
-    * A material where thermal diffusivity is _iso-tropic_ (e.g. different for different directions of heat _flow_).
-    * A material where thermal diffusivity may vary with either space, _x_, or event time, _t_.
-    * A material where thermal diffusivity may vary with temperature, _u_, introducing _non-linearities_ and the need for non-linear solvers.
-  * More complex objects
-    * Much larger objects involving billions of discretization points and requiring _scalability_ in all phases of the solution.
-    * Features with highly variable spatial resolutions requiring unstructured and/or adaptive meshing.
-  * More complex computational settings
-    * MPI+X
-    * GPU
-    * ARM
-    * Various parallel runtimes
-  * More Agile/Sustainable Software Implementation
-    * debuggability, extensibility, portability, scalability, securability, testability and understandability

-Addressing these issues one of the key values of _numerical packages_.
-Many of the details of these issues have been resolved and _vetted_ within the scientific computing community within these pacakges.
-Numerical packages can help to simplify the development of highly sophisticated scientific computing applications and provide a much more solid, flexible and sustainable foundation than custom code.

-The remainder of the lessons will focus on the use of various software packages in the solution of ever more complex settings involving the heat equation.
+The remainder of the lessons
+focus on the use of various software packages in the solution of ever more complex settings involving the heat equation.